FunkyPenguin24/CoordinateTranslator/README.md

 ## Building the project

 This repository is a flutter project, not a built app, so you can clone it and edit the project however you want.
-I did build the app when I completed it, and a built version of the android app can be found [here](../build/app/outputs/flutter-app/app-release.apk).
-I have no experiencing with iOS apps so if you want to build it on an apple device you will have to clone the repository and build it yourself, sorry about that :(
+This does mean you will need to clone the repository and build it yourself if you want the app on your phone, however I am planning to upload the built apk soon.

 ## Translating coordinates